tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

      * _reject_, Tendermint will prevote $\bot$ for the proposal in round _r_, height _h_, which is a special value that processes can provote and precommit for, and also decide.
 Processes can still vote `nil` according to the Tendermint algorithm.
 The role of $\bot$ is to protect Tendermint's liveness in cases where the Application has a problem in its implementation of _ProcessProposal_ that, albeit deterministically, rejects too many proposals.

->**TODO**: To discuss with Josef.
-If we decide $\bot$, we manage to keep consensus going, but we will be producing (public) empty blocks until the Application's logic gets fixed...

 ### ExtendVote